Amyth07/Kdeploy/README.md

 # Kdeploy
-Kinesis streams  and DMS Infrastructure
+cloud formation template for Kinesis streams and DMS Infrastructure